ironhack-labs/lab-interacting-with-sql-from-python/README.md

 Hint: Consider making use of pandas [groupby()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.groupby.html) and pandas [`agg()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.agg.html?highlight=agg#pandas.DataFrame.agg)
 5. Create a Python function to get the number of rentals for each customer in June given the dataframe provided by the function `rentals_june`.
 6. Write a Python function named `check_rentals` that given:
     - a dataframe with the number of rentals in May by each `customer_id`
     - a dataframe with the number of rentals in June by each `customer_id` return a new dataframe with the following columns:
       - `customer_id`
       - `Rentals_May`
       - `Rental_June`
       - The difference between the previous columns

     **Hint**: For this part, you can create a join between the two dataframes created before, using the merge function available for pandas dataframes.
 Here is a link to the documentation for the [merge function](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.merge.html).

 7. Create a Python function that given the dataframe returned by the previous function, returns another dataframe with the `customer_id` of customers who rented movies in may but didn't rent any movie in June.

+### Bonus

-**BONUS** The functions created in points 2 and 3, are specific for a month.
+The functions created in points 2 and 3, are specific for a month.
 Can you create generic function which will accept any month as an input and returns the same information for the given month?